PhillyBikeAction/namemelater/README.md

 You will need a Discord bot token to _actually_ run the bot.

+The best way is to setup your own guild for testing/development and then follow the excellent guide on [Creating a Bot](https://interactionspy.readthedocs.io/en/latest/quickstart.html#creating-a-bot) from interactions-py's documentation.

 ```shell
 echo 'DISCORD_BOT_TOKEN="PBA..replace with your token..BL4A"' > .env
 ```